Prag8855/aab/content/guides/fiktionsbescheinigung.md

 Short_title: How the Fiktionsbescheinigung works
 Description: This guide explains what a Fiktionsbescheinigung is, how it works, how to get one.
 It tells you you when you can travel with a Fiktionsbescheinigung.
 Date_created: 2023-03-02
-Date_updated: 2023-03-02
 ---

+A *Fiktionsbescheinigung* is a temporary [residence permit](/glossary/Aufenthaltstitel).
+It lets you stay in Germany while you wait for another residence permit.

-This guide explains what a *Fiktionsbescheinigung* is, how it works and how to get one.
+This guide explains how the German *Fiktionsbescheinigung* works, and how to travel with a *Fiktionsbescheinigung*.

-It also tells you when you can travel with a Fiktionsbescheinigung.

 {% include "_blocks/tableOfContents.html" %}